Three Alumni Speak at Cancer Legal Workshop

 October 10, 2011

-A Breast Cancer Legal Advocacy Workshop sponsored by the Pacific McGeorge Capital Center for Public Law & Policy on Oct.
+A Breast Cancer Legal Advocacy Workshop sponsored by the McGeorge Capital Center for Law & Policy on Oct.
 8, 2011, examined the legal issues surrounding one of the deadliest forms of cancer, a disease that strikes one in eight American women.

 Dr. Helen Chew, the director of the Clinical Breast Cancer Program at the UC Davis Cancer Center, gave the keynote speech at the half-day event that brought many health law attorneys to campus.
 She spoke on "Breast Cancer: A Clinical Overview and the Patient-Provider Experience."